andrew/ultimate-awesome/README.md

 - [awesome-interview-algorithms](https://github.com/0voice/awesome-interview-algorithms) - 2025精选：算法题库合集，涵盖大厂面试、校招笔试及LeetCode等热门平台经典题目，助你轻松拿下offer！.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
-- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated dataset of global electrical grid maps, datasets and resources.
+- [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
 - [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the paper "Agent Systems with Harness Engineering".
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.